peerigon/typescript-exercises-tools/README.md

 add(3, 4);
 ```

-With the TypeScript language server plugin provided by this module, these expected type errors will show up as a suggestion instead of an error:
+With the TypeScript language service plugin provided by this module, these expected type errors will show up as a suggestion instead of an error:

 ![Screenshot of an editor that shows a type error as a suggestion](./docs/editor-screenshot-1.jpg)
 ![Screenshot of an editor that shows the suggestion popup](./docs/editor-screenshot-2.jpg)